robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 1. `# Title`
 2. *Meta description italicized below the title*
 3. `# Hook`
 4. Essay body in short, reflective paragraphs with `##` section headers

+Wait for the next instruction

 ## Step 6: SEO Packaging